Arts & Culture

 A series of panel discussions recorded before an audience at the Auckland Museum, as part of the popular LATE at the Museum evenings.

-Summer Sonic brings a range of features and documentaries, from Wednesday 26 December through to 18 January 2013.
+Summer Sonic brings a range of features and documentaries, starting Thursday 26 December 2013

 A weekly journey through fascinating ideas.

 The best of New Zealand’s writing, acting and directing talent.

 Norm Meehan looks at the life and music of the American jazz pianist.

 Justin Gregory investigates the phenomenon that is The Lonesome Buckwhips, through interviews with the band members, expert commentary and archival material.

 Elric Hooper & Des Wilson present an introduction to The Rake's Progress by Stravinsky

 Readings of New Zealand novels, short stories and short dramas, adapted for radio by Radio New Zealand.